 Top 10 Dierks Bentley Songs

-Dierks Bentley's songs have consistently alternated between rowdy party anthems and deeply sensual love tunes; few artists can pull off both with such proficiency.
-He's been nothing if not an original since debuting in 2003.
-'What Was I Thinkin'' was his debut single, and it became one of the most original songs of the decade.
-However, he followed that up with seven more No. 1 hits, so there is stiff competition for the top spot on this Top 10 Dierks Bentley Songs list.
+Dierks Bentley songs have consistently alternated between rowdy party anthems and deeply sensual slow jams.
+Few artists can pull off both with such proficiency.
+He’s been nothing if not an original since debuting in 2003.
+‘What Was I Thinkin” was his debut single, and it became one of the most played songs of the decade.
+However, he followed that up with nine more No. 1 hits, so there is stiff competition for the top spot on this Top 10 Dierks Bentley Songs list.